tiationg-kho/leetcode-pattern-500/[K]graph/graph.md

     def get_count(self):
         return self.count

-# time near O(1) for find, union if path compression and union by rank
+# time near O(1) for find/union if path compression and union by rank
 # space O(V), due to building uf
 '''
-the logic of path compression is keep checking the cur node equal to its parent or not if yes, found the right parent, else change its parent to orginal parent's parent and let this new parent become the cur node then back to checking
+the logic of path compression is keep checking the cur node equal to its parent or not if yes, found the right parent, else change its parent to orginal parent's parent and let this new parent become the cur node then keep checking
 (every round, will let cur node become at same layer with its original parent)
 '''
 ```